tagtag

 Contingency Fee Option 2

 In this option, the personal injury attorney agrees to remain liable for all expenses if there is no recovery.
 Therefore, there is no risk that you will get a bill for the expenses if you lose.
-If the case is lost, the attorney must foot the bill for the expenses.
-If the attorney bears this responsibility, the contingency fee is going to be greater to compensate for it.
-With Option 2 you will see slightly less money if you win.
-The contingency fee under Option 1 is one-third of the “gross” sum recovered while Option 1 fees are based on the “net” sum.
+If the case is lost, the attorney must bill the expenses.
+If the attorney bears this responsibility, the contingency fee will be greater to compensate for it.
+With Option 2, you will see slightly less money if you win.
+The contingency fee under Option 1 is one-third of the “gross” sum recovered, while Option 1 fees are based on the “net” sum.

 Example of Option 2